rackerlabs/support-how-to/content/general/dfw1-data-center-migration-customer-faq.md

 The vehicles will be loaded within the data-center compound and so will be subject to our stringent physical security controls.
 They will be unloaded within the same conditions in DFW3.
-The tailgates of the vehicles will be locked with special bolts by two Rackspace personnel.
+The tailgates of the vehicles will be locked with special bolts by two Rackspace personnel, and photographs of the secured bolts will be taken at both locations to prove that they have not been tampered with.
 The vehicles will have GPS tracking, will not display the Rackspace logo, and will be followed by Rackspace personnel.

 Data in our shared SAN environment will be replicated over to DFW3 before each migration date and will be kept synchronized with DFW1 until the devices are